Ignoring the dubious value of reviewing a device under extreme time constraints, I was impressed by the production quality of this video.

 For years people have debated the causes of Android’s infamous “lag” problem.
 The causes of jank on Android have never been as simple as a binary distinction of whether the OS is hardware-accelerated (running graphics operations on the GPU to some extent) or not.
 I have no idea what the true reasons are, but I do know that Android’s rendering pipeline is extremely complicated and requires graphics expertise to really understand.
 At the end of the day, most signs point to initial design decisions made in the early days of Android that are not easily undone.

 While many have unrealistically hoped for a single “performance boosting thing,” Android performance does constantly improve in each new release.
-As previously discussed, one of the most exciting developer features introduced in O is an optional new graphics renderer.
-Ordinarily a new renderer might imply breaking all existing apps.
-This obviously wouldn’t be acceptable.
-The new renderer will probably be launched in Android P, so it will be extremely interesting to see what it entails, and what it gains.
+As previously discussed, one interesting new feature introduced in O is an optional new graphics renderer.
+(Updated explanation: the option just replaces hwui's GL renderer with Skia's GL renderer.)
+Skia's renderer will probably be made the default GL renderer in Android P.

 One thing to note is that adaptive sync/refresh will benefit Android more than Apple’s ProMotion benefits iOS.